bitcoin/bips/bip-0139/wallet_potential_usage.md

 ## `proprietary` needs no change

-The six `~` on `wallet.proprietary` were a scoring artefact.
+The six partial scores on `wallet.proprietary` were an artefact.
 No wallet has a field named `proprietary`, but every one has application-specific data and nowhere else to put it - Core's wallet flags and node config, Sparrow's `walletConfig` and `walletTable`, Nunchuk's `tapsigners`/`deleted_wallets`, Electrum's `db_metadata`, Green's settings and client blob.